atlantabitdevs/park-lightning/README.md

 Would you prefer to use the lightning network to pay instantly from anywhere?
 Enter Park Lightning, Parking at the Speed of Lightning.

 ## Tech Stack
+- Backend
+  - Node.js
+  - Express.js
+  - Firebase / Firestore (noSQL document DB)
-- Voltage lightning node
+- Frontend
-- React UI
+  - React / React-Scripts
+  - Tailwind.css
+  - Bitcoin Design
-- Cloud noSQL database
+- Lightning
+  - OpenNode API